jmacdotorg/plerd/README.md

 The generated website comprises a single directory containing only static files.
 These include one "permalink" HTML page for every post, a recent-posts front page, a single archive page (in the manner of [Daring Fireball](http://daringfireball.net/archive)), and a syndication document in Atom format.
 All these are constructed from simple, customizable templates.

 That's it!
 That's all Plerd does.

+If you have the time and inclination, you may watch [a 20-minute presentation about my reasons for creating Plerd](http://blog.jmac.org/2015-06-09-my-yapcna-2015-talk-about-blogging.html).

+## Project status

+I consider this a released work with a stable interface.
+(I write this in late 2015 after using it for months without introducing radical changes to its behavior, and other people have started using it too.
+So there you have it.)

+It still has plenty of room for improvement, but it will continue to do what it does now, in more or less the same fashion, indefinitely.
+Should a future release ever make this untrue, it will increase its major version number to reflect this.

 ## Setup